Tiffany-Bergett/Data_projects_TripleTen/Zuber/README.md

 - record_id is the Primary Key for the weather_records table.

 ### Process:
-Analyzed taxi rides by company for specific dates, sorting by trip count.
+Analyzed taxi rides by the company for specific dates, sorting by trip count.
 Analyzed rides for companies containing specific keywords, grouping by company name.
 Retrieved neighborhood IDs for O'Hare and Loop.
 Categorized weather conditions by hour.